 This is not a good state to be in whilst training a dog.

-Training with rewards is a powerful and effective method of changing your dog’s behaviour.
+Training with rewards is a powerful and effective method of changing your dog’s behavior.
 With certain provisos.

 Just like punishment, reward based training needs to be accurate and effective.